Professional Golf Studies

 The course is primarily delivered as a distance learning course, complemented by a face-to-face intensive residential course at the Belfry, covering core subject areas.

-- Face-to-face intensive residential course delivered at the Belfry (the PGA National Training Academy) covering core subject areas.
-These sessions are delivered in small groups by one/two tutors.
+- Face-to-face intensive residential course delivered in small groups at the Belfry (PGA National Training Academy).

-- Lectures provide structured, in-depth exploration of topics, delivered by experts to enhance students’ understanding and knowledge.
+- Lectures provide structured topic exploration, taught by experts to deepen understanding and subject knowledge.

 Contact hours